Metavibez4L/BVPtoken/README.md

 Staking for Access (Not Rewards): Tiered experiential staking grants real-world access—red carpet premieres, set visits, and cameo appearances—with no inflationary emissions.

-DAO-Controlled Treasury: All treasury disbursements are governed by on-chain votes, with fee revenue auto-locked and cliff-vested before usage.

 DeFi Integration: Seamless access to Aave, Uniswap, and GMX enables liquidity incentives, ticket financing, and programmable fan governance.

 🔁 Subchain Rebate-Only Fee Architecture